U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Running from Mexico to Canada, this portion of the trail runs from the Fish Lake National Forest lands on Thousand Lake Mountain down Sand Creek into Torrey, then south along a county road through lands managed by the Richfield Field office near Government Peak (also known as Black Point).
 The trail system here is located in the Red Gate formation which marks the transition from the Basin and Range to the Colorado Plateau in this region.

-The easiest place to locate the trail is by driving to the Town of Torrey and look for the access signs on the side of Highway 24 near both east and west side of town.
+Access to the trail can be found by trailheads just East of Bicknell or by trailheads near Torrey found by directional signs on the side of Highway 24 near both east and west side of town.

 For more information, please contact: